 When we use WordPress to build a foreign trade website, we usually

-purchase premium WP Themes, and the installation packages for these themes can be quite large.
-Uploading and installing them via the backend may result in the „
+purchase premium WP Themes, and these theme installation packages can be quite large.
+Uploading/installing them via the Admin Dashboard may result in a „

-The link you followed has expired" prompt, indicating that the link has expired.
+The link you followed has expired" prompt, indicating the link is invalid or expired.
 This issue is caused by upload size limitations.
 As shown in the figure below:

-We can select Media from the left menu in the WP Admin Dashboard, then choose Add.
+We can select Media from the left menu in the WP Admin, then choose Add.
 You will see an interface like the one shown in the figure below.

 At the bottom left of the upload page, there is information about the maximum file upload size.
 You can see it is currently only 8M, while the theme file is 17M, so the upload will fail.

 The solution is simple: we just need to modify the configuration file to increase the upload file size limit.
 The specific method is as follows:1.
-In the backend Plugin installation interface, install a File Manager plugin.
-(You can also upload via the Shared Hosting management backend, but it's a bit more troublesome and might confuse beginners, so we'll handle it directly in the WP backend here.)
+In the Admin Dashboard plugin installation interface, install a File Manager Plugin.
+(You can also upload it via the Shared Hosting management backend, but it's a bit more troublesome and may confuse beginners, so we'll handle it directly in the WP Admin here.)

-2. Activate the File Manager plugin you just installed, navigate to the website root directory (for Shared Hosting, this is usually Public_html), find the .htaccess file, right-click and select Code Editor.
+2. Activate the File Manager Plugin you just installed, navigate to the website root directory (the root directory for Shared Hosting is usually public_html), find the .htaccess file, right-click and select Code Editor.

-3. In the editing window, enter the following content and then save.
+3. Enter the following content in the editing window, then save.

 php_value upload_max_filesize 64M